snomula12/classic_rummy/README.md

   3. In a web brower please visit http://127.0.0.1:8000/classic/rummy/

+I tried to implement the first 2 Challenges
+  1. Game Mechanics
+  2. Goal Detection

+It took me 5-6 hours to implement this whole project and currenlty there might be some bugs.

+Known Bugs:
+1. There are some issues with how the remainging cards deck is handled and how discard cards should go back into the deck.

+How to Play:
   You will be playing as Player-you and you will have first turn.
   There are two option for a user, Draw a new card or Get the open card.
   Once you draw a card you need to discard a one card.

 Child Rummy is a simple variation of [Rummy](http://en.wikipedia.org/wiki/Rummy):